-“Our first responders put their lives on the line every day – we must make sure they have the tools and training they need to best serve our communities,” said Senator Van Hollen.
-“This grant will support the Maryland Fire and Rescue Institute in their mission to prepare and equip our first responders.
-I will continue fighting for federal investments to ensure the safety and security of our communities.”
+“Our first responders put their lives on the line every day, and we must ensure they have the training and equipment necessary to respond to emergencies,” said Senator Van Hollen.
+“This grant will help Maryland Fire and Rescue Institute obtain equipment that is essential to training the firefighters who keep our communities safe.”

-“We are grateful to be awarded this grant that will help us provide quality instruction to the state’s emergency responders,” said Michael E. Cox, Jr., Executive Director of the Maryland Fire and Rescue Institute.
-“We train more than 34,000 students each year and this needed grant will allow us to do this in a more effective manner.
-Our sincere thanks to Senators Van Hollen, Cardin and our other congressional officials for their work in strongly supporting the AFG grant program.”
+“MFRI will be able to substantially improve its training services and safety for fire instructors by the purchase of these grant items,” said Steven T. Edwards, Director of the Maryland Fire and Rescue Institute.
+“We train over 34,000 students each year and this needed equipment will allow us to do this in a more effective manner.
+In addition, the driving training simulators represent new technology that greatly enhances the learning environment of emergency driver training and safety.
+Our sincere thanks to Senators Van Hollen and Cardin for their work in strongly supporting the AFG grant program.”

 Next Article Previous Article